 Ulcerative colitis is a fairly common disease, with an incidence of about 1 person per 600 and equal prevalence in men and women.
 It typically affects people in the age brackets 15-30 and 50-70 years.

 Ulcerative colitis is an inflammatory bowel disease in which the mucous membranes lining the colon become inflamed and develop ulcers.
 It generally starts towards the end of the bowel, in the rectum or sigmoid colon, and can then spread partially or completely through the large intestine.

 The disease is thought to have a genetic basis, but can be triggered by a number of factors which provoke abnormal activation of the immune system.

 Symptoms can often occur as flare-ups interspersed with periods of remission.

-When ulceration is confined to the end portion of the large intestine, stools may still be normal or hard and dry.
-However, rectal discharge of mucus, pus or blood may accompany bowel movements or occur in between.
-Systemic symptoms are mild or absent
+Ulceration confined to the end portion of the large intestine may cause hard or dry stools, though they may remain normal.
+Rectal discharge of mucus, pus or blood may accompany bowel movements or occur in between.
+Systemic symptoms are mild or absent.

-As ulceration spread thorough the colon, stools become looser and bowel movement are more frequent.
+Ulceration that has spread thorough the colon causes looser stools and more frequent bowel movements.
 Stools may be watery and consist almost entirely of blood and pus.
 Severe cramps and bloating are also common.

-Usually an attack begins insidiously, with increased urgency to defecate and mild lower abdominal pain.
-However, some attacks can begin suddenly with violent diarrhoea, high fever and abdominal pain.
+An attack of ulcerative colitis may begin with increased urgency to defecate and mild lower abdominal pain.
+Some attacks can begin suddenly with violent diarrhoea, high fever and abdominal pain.

 - Watery diarrhoea